Facilities for arts students

 See for further information: www.masterlanguage.nl

-For day-to-day information about the programme, visit the Linguistics Programme Space website on Brightspace (You will gain automatic access to this once you have registered).
+For day-to-day information about the programme, visit the MA programme "Nuts and Bolts" Blackboard environment.
+(You will gain automatic access to this once you have registered.)
 This contains practical information for students, including guidelines for writing theses and following internships, announcements about special events and notifications of lecturers' absences, as well as a discussion board for you to exchange information with your fellow students outside of particular courses.

 Since 2002, the Radboud Honours Academy offers a special supplementary programme for highly motivated Bachelor's students wishing to extend their knowledge into disciplines other than their own.
 There are three honours programmes for Master's students: Reflections on Science, Reflections on Professions and Beyond the Frontiers.
 Each year, 150 students from Radboud University Nijmegen will have the opportunity to follow one of these programmes.